-"My dad got promoted...There's nothing that I can do."
-I sigh, and then check my bag for my keys.
+"My dad got promoted.
+There's nothing that I can do."
+I sighed, and then checked my bag for my keys.
 I couldn't find them anywhere.
-I riffle through my bag again...They were gone.
-I look up at Cassie to find a guilty look plastered all over her face.
-She's not very good at keeping a secret.
+I riffled through my bag again.
+They were gone.
+I looked up at Cassie to find a guilty look plastered all over her face.
+She was never very good at keeping secrets.

 "What if you meet new people?"
+Cassie calmed a bit.

-"I probably will."
-I beamed at her.
+"I probably will," I beamed at her.